albertogilval/Analysis-and-Design-of-Databases/README.md

 This project has been developed by:

--PATRICIA SANZ MARCOS
+-PATRICIA SANZ MARCOS <br/>
--ANDRÉS DE LA MAZA VALLES
+-ANDRÉS DE LA MAZA VALLES <br/>
--ALBERTO GIL VALVERTE
+-ALBERTO GIL VALVERTE <br/>

 This repository contains the following files:

--The text with the especifications we have to follow to create de database.
+-The text with the especifications we have to follow to create de database.<br/>
--The report of the proyect.
+-The report of the proyect.<br/>
--The creation sctipt of the database
+-The creation sctipt of the database<br/>